-The darks of palladium, a metal 35 times more rare than gold, reflect light.
+I believe in imagery that uses the power of its materials and its immediacy to give form, beauty, and illumination to our relationship to the earth.
+The darks of palladium, a metal 35 times more rarer than gold, reflect light.
 Palladium produces tonal distinctions of extreme subtlety.
-Brushing the palladium on translucent, hand-made, plant based paper and using the sun for exposure gives spontaneity to each unique work.
+The paper I use, Japanese gampi paper, is handmade from the fibers of a wild plant and has the quality of silk.
+Brushing the palladium on this translucent, hand-made, plant-based paper and using the sun for exposure gives spontaneity to each unique work.
 Painting with Kremer pearl luster watercolor, which refracts light, heightens the drama.

 I photograph people’s tattoos with a 4X5″ camera, a professional camera for shooting large scale and highly detailed imagery.
 I create the films of flora and fauna in my wet darkroom by placing the plant and life materials directly under an enlarger.